Diffusion Models are Efficient Data Generators for Human Mesh Recovery

 \textbf{Real-world human pose data} plays a pivotal role in achieving precision and realism in 3D HPS tasks.
 High-quality 3D human data is typically captured using advanced motion capture devices like Inertial Measurement Units (IMUs)~\cite{3dpw, amass, humaneva} or Optical sensors~\cite{h36m}, designed to capture precise marker movements or joint rotations.
 Nevertheless, the utilization of these tools may present challenges attributable to factors such as financial expenses, intricacies in configuration, and spatial constraints.
 To facilitate these challenges, researchers have explored alternative methods to capture pseudo labels from diverse image types, including single-view images~\cite{smplify}, RGBD~\cite{prox}, and multi-view~\cite{humman}, eliminating the need for motion capture gear.
 SLOPER4D~\cite{Sloper4d} consolidates data from IMU sensors, LiDAR, and RGB information to construct a large-scale urban human-scene dataset.
 Such methods often leverage perception models to derive 2D cues from images, which are further optimized by a 3D joint re-projecting loss.

-\myparagraph{Synthetic human pose datasets,} developed with computer graphic techniques, has been used for many years.
+\myparagraph{Synthetic human pose datasets,} developed with computer graphics techniques, have been used for many years.
 SURREAL~\cite{surreal} applies human skin and cloth textures to bare SMPL meshes, which lack realistic details.
 AGORA~\cite{agora} uses high-quality static human scans for image rendering, but this routine also suffers from a high workload of scanning and rigging.
-However, rendering realistic manipulatable synthetic human datasets involves many challenges, including the need for diverse virtual properties for realistic data.
-BEDLAM~\cite{bedlam} and Synbody~\cite{synbody} augment SMPL-X meshes~\cite{smplx} with diverse hair models and skin textures, facilitating the simulation of physically realistic cloth and hair dynamics.
+However, rendering realistic, manipulable synthetic human datasets involves many challenges, including the need for diverse virtual properties for realistic data.
+BEDLAM~\cite{bedlam} and Synbody~\cite{synbody} augment SMPL-X meshes~\cite{smplx} with diverse hair models and skin textures, facilitating the simulation of physically realistic clothes and hair dynamics.
 These processes can be resource-intensive.
 Furthermore, the use of rendering engines demands many professional skills.
-Thus, the rendering process can be computationally expensive and time-consuming.
+Besides, the rendering process can be computationally expensive and time-consuming.

-\myparagraph{Controllable human image generation} has gained greate traction with the advancement of Stable Diffusion~\cite{stablediffusion, controlnet}.
+\myparagraph{Controllable human image generation} has gained great traction with the advancement of Stable Diffusion~\cite{stablediffusion, controlnet}.
 Text2Human~\cite{text2human} uses a diffusion-based transformer sampler in response to text prompts and predicts indices from a hierarchical texture-aware codebook to conditionally generate realistic human images.
 HumanSD~\cite{humansd} introduces a skeleton-guided diffusion model with a novel heatmap loss for pose-conditioned human image generation.
-HyperHuman~\cite{hyperhuman} proposes to jointly denoise surface normal and depth along with the synthesized RGB image conditioned on text prompt and pose skeleton.
+HyperHuman~\cite{hyperhuman} proposes to jointly denoise surface normal and depth along with the synthesized RGB image conditioned with text prompt and pose skeleton.